-To hit this target, many brands focus on building positive customer relations.
-In case of success, there’s a chance to gain loyalty and retain long-term clients.
-So, what are customer relations?
-How to cultivate them?
-The answers are attached to this article.
+To hit this target, many brands build customer relations.
+In case of success, there’s a chance to succeed in loyalty and retention.
+So, how to do just that?
+This answer (and not only) is attached to this article.

 What are customer relations?